-CSA member Suzanne snapped this photo of an Eastern Tiger Swallowtail on a tiger lily (so many tigers!) at the farm a couple weeks ago.
-Thanks for sending it, Suzanne!
-Send us your photos or post them to Instagram with the hashtag #ClagettFarm!
+CSA member Natalia shot this photo at the farm.
+Thanks Natalia!
+And don't forget to send us your photos or post them to Instagram with the hashtag #ClagettFarm!

 ANNOUNCEMENTS & REMINDERS

 News about the Dupont Pick-Up: Ignore yesterday's email/text.
 Today's pick-up is in the same location as always [for those of you who didn't receive it - we notified the Dupont members that the alley that serves as our pick-up location is under renovation].
 But we'd still appreciate your suggestions for alternate locations in case we need them for the next couple weeks.
 Want to get future updates about the Dupont pick-up texted to you, in the event of a change?
 Text @Clagett to 81010.